m98rohit/hackerrank-hard-and-above-problems/README.md

 # hackerrank-hard-and-above-problems
-im explaining some of the hard  problems of hackerrank here
+im solving and explaining some of the hard  problems of hackerrank here